Last update: October 2024.

 - Fisherman’s.
 Located on the pier itself, we like the bar.
 Its super casual and a great place to watch the sunset, though they could use a remodel to remove the over-bar shelving units to open it up more.
 During the week, there are appetizer/dinner specials if you’re looking for a budget option.
 If you go off-appetizer special bar, try the ceviche.
 Washed down with a cold beer, its a great way to end a great day.
 The restaurant across the pier is related and slightly more upscale.
 They serve breakfast and lunch, in addition to dinner.

 - The Vine.
 This place is more upscale than most of the others on the list.
-Its rustic Italian (much like Brick, and is right across the street so if one has a wait, try the other).
+Its rustic Italian and fantastic.
 If you score a seat on the bar side you can watch them cook your dinner in the open kitchen.

 There are lots of other great spots to eat in Dana Point (just north up California Highway 1) or Laguna, but we’re just focusing on the spots in San Clemente here.
 On top of the food, and at risk of spoiling a secret, the beach in San Clemente is the best walking beach we’ve found.
 Stretching several miles from the San Clemente pier to Richard Nixon’s house we just can’t get enough of this beach.
 At sunset, the whole town seems to stop and admire the last moments of the day as the sun dives into the Pacific.
 Sunsets here are hard to beat.